santo007/prism-toolbar/README.md

 # prism-toolbar
-A toolbar for prism syntax highlighter which adds an option to copy and view source of the code<br/>
+A toolbar for <a href="https://prismjs.com">prism syntax highlighter</a> which adds an option to copy and view source of the code<br/>
 This is just a clone of prism toolbar which is located at this <a href="http://dev.misterphilip.com/prism/plugins/toolbar/">blog</a><br/>.
 With this plugin you can add the functionality of copying the code with one-click and can view source of the code.<br/>
 Works with every browser<br/>.
 The copying functionality is based on the <a href="http://zeroclipboard.org">Zeroclipboard</a>.<br/>
+<h1>Requirements</h1>
+This plugin requires <a href="https://github.com/LeaVerou/prism">prism syntax highlighter</a>.Just include the above css and js to make the plugin work
 <h1>Installing the Plugin</h1>
 Installing the plugin is very easy.Follow the below steps
 <ul>